An account detailing a report which urges the French president to return Africa museum pieces.

 A brief reflection on the links between slavery, racial injustice and the need for change in global trade.
 Gibney of Fairtrade Foundation recognises that the drive for “ever cheaper products comes at the expense of farmers, with risks and costs passed down the supply chain until there is no value left for those who actually produce”.

-This article suggests a need to provide legal services that is rooted in the community in location and through its practice.
-It recognises the need for change so that support is given at grassroot level such that those affected are able to shape the process rather than being constrained by the established legal framework.
-Evelyn A. Williams, Michael Mansfield and Ian Macdonald are examples of the early pioneers of this approach of ‘movements lawyering’.
+This article suggests a need to provide legal services that is rooted in the community through its practice.
+Support is needed at grassroot level such that those affected can shape the process rather than being constrained by the established legal framework.

 An article about the lesser known history of how Africans were removed from the Argentinean population between 16th and 19th Century.